 1. Equipment may be individual electric (plug-in or hardwire) or battery-operated carbon monoxide detectors that are certified by Underwriters Laboratories LLC(UL-Listed); or an electronic carbon monoxide detection system connected to an electronic alarm/smoke detection system that is UL- Listed.

-2. At least one carbon monoxide detector must be installed on every level of the home and the detector(s) must be installed in compliance with the Maine Department of Public Safety, Office of the State Fire Marshal or designee’s instructions.
+2. (NEW) At least one carbon monoxide detector must be installed on every level of the home and the detector(s) must be installed in compliance with the Maine Department of Public Safety, Office of the State Fire Marshal or designee’s instructions.

 E. Building temperature.

-1. A minimum temperature of at least 65 degrees Fahrenheit measured within two feet of the floor must be maintained in spaces occupied by Children.
+1. (NEW) A minimum temperature of at least 65 degrees Fahrenheit measured within two feet of the floor must be maintained in spaces occupied by Children.

 2. If indoor temperatures exceed 82 degrees Fahrenheit, then Providers must use methods to cool the space when occupied by Children.